rustsec/advisory-db/README.md

 # Disclosure date of the advisory as an RFC 3339 date (mandatory)
 date = "2019-10-01"

-# Single-line description of a vulnerability (mandatory)
-title = "Flaw in X allows Y"

 # URL to a long-form description of this issue, e.g. a GitHub issue/PR,
 # a change log entry, or a blogpost announcing the release (optional)